-Briefing

-Circulation of briefing material and analysis of data releases and market developments by Throughout the month

-Half-day pre-MPC briefing meeting.
-Friday before policy meeting

-Monday/Tuesday Staff undertake follow-up work requested by

-Policy meeting

-Wednesday Policy meeting commences early afternoon.

-Committee identifies the key issues and debates their implications for inflation appropriate policy stance and vote on the level of interest rates.
+Briefing Throughout the month Circulation of briefing material and analysis of data releases and market developments by staff.
+Friday before policy meeting Half-day pre-MPC briefing meeting.
+Monday/Tuesday Staff undertake follow-up work requested by the Committee.
+Policy meeting Wednesday Policy meeting commences early afternoon.
+Committee identifies the key issues and debates their implications for inflation prospects.
+Thursday Policy meeting concludes.
+Committee members provide their assessment of the appropriate policy stance and vote on the level of interest rates.
 Policy announcement at noon.
 Decision implemented immediately in a round of open market operations at 12:15 pm.

-Policy meeting concludes.
-Committee members provide their assessment of the Thursday

-Week following policy meeting

-Draft of the Minutes circulated and comments from Committee members incorporated

-Monday (second week after policy meeting)

-Committee meets and signs off the Minutes.

-Wednesday (two weeks after
+Minutes Week following policy meeting Draft of the Minutes circulated and comments from Committee members incorporated.
+Monday (second week after policy meeting) Committee meets and signs off the Minutes.
+Wednesday (two weeks after policy meeting) Publication of the Minutes at 9.30 am.

-policy meeting)

-Publication of the Minutes at 9.30 am.